emanuel-22/emanuel-22/README.md

 ## ⚡🙋‍♂️ About Me
 </br>

-- ⚡🧙🏻‍♂️ I'm passionate about agile methodologies in the IT world.
+- 🧙🏻‍♂️ I'm passionate about agile methodologies in the IT world.
-- 💻🧑‍💻 I have experience as a software developer.
+- 💻 I have experience as a software developer.
-- 📚👨‍🏫 I have a teaching vocation to share my knowledge.
+- 📚 I have a teaching vocation to share my knowledge.
 - 🧠 I'm studying a Master's student in software engineering at the National University of La Plata.
-- 🏢🎓 I received a Bachelor's degree in Systems Analysis from the National University of Salta.
+- 🎓 I graduted a Bachelor's degree in Systems Analysis from the National University of Salta.

 ## 🌱 Future goals
 </br>